 In an article in the Denver Westword, the paper claims to have spoken with an inmate who said that James Holmes, the Aurora, Colorado killer, confessed to him that he was programmed to kill by an “evil therapist.”

-Netflix’s original series “Stranger Things” became an overnight sensation not only because it is loaded with millennial nostalgia, but because it mainstreamed what was once considered a government conspiracy, the nefarious CIA’s covert MK Ultra program, also known as Monarch programming, which employed ritualistic abuse, sensory deprivation, hypnosis and isolation on young children to produce disassociative mental states in order to control their minds.
+etflix’s original series “Stranger Things” became an overnight sensation not only because it is loaded with millennial nostalgia, but because it mainstreamed what was once considered a government conspiracy, the nefarious CIA’s covert MK Ultra program, also known as Monarch programming, which employed ritualistic abuse, sensory deprivation, hypnosis and isolation on young children to produce disassociative mental states in order to control their minds.

 Even more interesting is Winona Ryder’s role in the Netflix series, who has a real-life connection to Timothy Leary and the West Memphis 3.
 Leary is Ryder’s Godfather and the premier pioneer in experimenting with psychedelic drugs to control and harness the human mind.
 His seminal work was identifying and isolating particular personality traits.
 Stranger still is that Ryder publicly came out in support of the release of the three men accused of killing three Memphis boys—the West Memphis 3—in a satanic attack in 1993.

 Dr. Timothy Leary, a clinical psychologist, publicly confessed that he wanted to transform American culture through the use of LSD and fought to take psychedelic drugs from the laboratory to U.S. campuses.
-As Leary so infamously said, “turn on, tune in and drop out.”
+As Leary so infamously said, “Turn on, tune in and drop out.”
 He also infamously declared that he wanted to continue the work of Aleister Crowley, who was engaged in satanic ritual abuse.

-Winona Ryder (real name Winona Laura Horowitz) is connected then to a man who publicly declared himself a disciple of Crowley and who participated in ritualistic satanic abuse.
+Winona Ryder (real name Winona Laura Horowitz) is connecte to a man who publicly declared himself a disciple of Crowley and who participated in ritualistic satanic abuse.
 So the question is whether Ryder is or was under direct mind control herself, particularly when one breaks down her strange behavior at the SAG Awards in 2017 and her psychotic breakdown when she stole from a major retailer at the height of her career.

 According to the Daily Mail, “During their respective meltdowns, crisis manager Sam Lufti played a role in their lives.
-Sam was Britney’s manager at the time of her mental health issues and accused by the star’s parents of drugging her and taking control of her finances.”
+Sam was Britney’s manager at the time of her mental health issues and was accused by the star’s parents of drugging her and taking control of her finances.”
 Is it possible that Lufti was Spears and Bynes monarch program “handler?”
 Maybe.
 In the MK Ultra program, an alter ego is often created that enables the performer to do things which they wouldn’t normally do.
 During a breakdown, there is a disconnect between the person and their alter ego, a moment in which they realize they have no control over their actions and public presence and memories of trauma resurface.

 Winona’s mother was an author, video producer and an editor.
-Her father, also an editor, and worked for Timothy Leary as his archivist.
+Her father, also an editor, worked for Timothy Leary as his archivist.
 Ryder’s middle name came from her parents’ friendship with Laura Huxley, who was married to Aldous Huxley, the creator of the dystopian novel Brave New World.

 Huxley later wrote another novel about psychedelic drugs before moving to Los Angeles where he became steeped in parapsychology and philosophical mysticism.
 Parapsychology is a field of study concerned with the investigation of psychic phenomena including telepathy, precognition, clairvoyance, psychokinesis, near-death experiences, reincarnation, apparitional experiences and other paranormal claims.